| Sneak Peeks

 It was the end of some trying times for my friend.
-One lazy afternoon we sat looking over the sun looking
+One lazy afternoon we sat looking over the sun

 over Lily Pond, and I noted some things about him for the first time.
-A redness glared on the pond's face as
+A redness glared on the pond's face

 bright as an ache.
 This was the pond face we had skated on for almost twenty years.
-Here we had whipped the
+Here we had whipped

-long hand-held whip line of us and our friends screaming and wind-blown toward the frosted shore on countless
+long hand-held whip line of us and our friends screaming and wind-blown toward the frosted shore on

 coffee and cider evenings.
 That afternoon I realized Parkie had come home to die.

 The September sun was on for a short stay.
-We had bagged a dozen bottles of beer and laid them easily down in
+We had bagged a dozen bottles of beer and laid them easily

 the pond, watching a flotilla of pickerel poking slowly about when the sediment settled.
 Their shadowy